Sparse time-varying parameter VECMs with an application to modeling electricity prices: Modeling European electricity prices

 Interestingly, we observe a substantial degree of time-variation in the inclusion probabilities.
 Investigating these patterns in more detail, we find that the overall sparsity of the covariance matrix changes strongly over time, but does so in a specific way.
 In particular, there are periods where most covariance terms (apart from the always featured ones across Nordic countries) are sparsified strongly.
 Examples for such periods are in late $2017$ and early $2018$, or around the beginning of $2019$.
 Again, it is noteworthy that our model discovers these features in an automatic fashion.

-We complete our discussion of in-sample results by assessing whether heavy tailed errors are required to capture energy price fluctuations across the countries.
-For this purpose, we compare our estimates from our TVP-VECM benchmark model with stochastic volatility to the same specification with t-distributed errors (see Appendix \ref{app:A}).
-The results for the parameters in the state equation of the time-varying error variances are displayed in Table \ref{tab:svt-sv}.
+We complete our discussion of the multi-country application by assessing whether heavy tailed errors are required to capture energy price fluctuations across the countries.
+For this purpose, we compare our estimates from our TVP-VECM benchmark model with SV to the same specification with t-distributed errors (see Appendix \ref{app:A}).
+We therefore assess the log-volatilities over time and across countries.

-A crucial parameter in the context of heavy tailed errors is $\nu_{i}$, the degrees of freedom in the t-distribution.
-Note that as $\nu_i \rightarrow \infty$, this distribution approaches a Gaussian.
-Consequently, large estimates imply that Gaussian errors are sufficient for capturing large swings in energy prices.
-For most countries, estimates center around $15$, resulting in an error distribution that looks almost like a Gaussian distribution, albeit with a bit heavier tails.
-This implies that information in our dataset suggests that t-distributed errors are no crucial feature for Baltic countries ($\nu = 13$), Switzerland ($\nu = 14$), Germany ($\nu = 16$), France ($\nu = 16$), Italy ($\nu = 17$) and Norway ($\nu = 15$).
-Differences appear for Denmark ($\nu = 7$), Finland ($\nu = 2$) and Sweden ($\nu = 4$), that are the nordic countries, apart from the case of Norway.
-Here, we observe degrees of freedom between $2$ and $7$, with a substantial number of observations in the tails of the error distribution.

-Turning to estimates of the unconditional mean, persistence and errors of the state equation, we find that for the countries exhibiting less need for heavy tails indicated by high estimates of $\nu_i$, the posterior moments in Table \ref{tab:svt-sv}, are almost identical.
-This is due to the more flexible error distribution approaching Gaussianity.
-For the nordic countries apart from Norway, we detect a pattern in terms of differences between parameter estimates.
-We observe substantially more persistent volatility processes for the heavy tailed specification, with lower variances for Denmark, Finland and Sweden.
-Differences in the unconditional mean are muted.

-Next, we assess the log-volatilities over time and across countries.
 Figure \ref{fig:svtime} shows our estimates for t-distributed errors in panel (a), while panel (b) indicates the standard SV specification.
 A few things are worth noting here.
-First, while the level of the volatilities varies substantially over the cross-section (as indicated in the context of the unconditional mean in Table \ref{tab:svt-sv}), the volatilities exhibit a substantial degree of co-movement.
+First, while the level of the volatilities varies substantially over the cross-section, the volatilities exhibit a substantial degree of co-movement.
 Second, even though we detect several differences between heavy tailed errors and conventional SVs, the first principal component of all volatility processes (marked by the red line) is almost identical for both error specifications.
-Third, t-distributed errors result in numerous high-frequency spikes for the nordic countries apart from Norway.
+Third, t-distributed errors result in numerous high-frequency spikes for Denmark, Finland, and Sweden (i.e., the Nordic countries, apart from Norway).
+Table \ref{tab:svt-sv} in the Appendix displays the parameters of the state equation for the SVs and gives a more rigorous assessment of the dynamics in volatility processes.
+A crucial parameter in the context of heavy tailed errors is $\nu_{i}$, the degrees of freedom in the t-distribution.